msouppe/CMPE257_Mobile_Networks/paper/paper.md

 the author’s decision, the trend in both Figure 4 and Figure 5 is uniform.

+# Controlled and Real-world Experiments {#sec:other-workflows}

+**TODO**.

 # Lessons Learned {#sec:lessons}

-In addition what other people have pointed out:
+Recent studies have identified good practices that can (and should) be followed in order to ease the re-execution of published networking experiments [@bajpai_dagstuhl_2019].
+In addition to these, coming from a practical angle, we identify the following:

-  * Start with reproducibility in mind.
+ 1. Start with reproducibility in mind.
 Cite Mike's paper
-  * Use a workflow automation tool such as Popper.
-CWL, Yadage, or
+ 2. Use a workflow automation tool such as Popper.
+Tools such as CWL, Yadage, or CK.
-  * Expose relevant parameters.
+ 3. Expose relevant parameters.
-  * Make experiments self-contained
+ 4. Make experiments self-contained.

-Throughout our work using Popper to reproduce the experiments mentioned in this paper, one of the main takeaways that we learned is the difficulty involved in automating an experiment that was not implemented with reproducibility in mind.
-In our case, we had the opportunity to closely work with the original authors of the network experiments.
-However, having access to the original authors is quite uncommon.
-Even with the opportunity of consulting with the authors, reproducing their experiment was an extensive task as they have made a few changes to their work since publication.
-This further shows how focusing on reproducibility from the start (e.g., using the Popper convention or other reproducibility tools) makes it easier to obtain a versioned, automated, and portable pipeline that others can easily re-execute.

-As we strived for portability across different hardware and operating systems, we encountered some limitations.
-For example, our experiments were conducted in the Cooja network simulator, which has the option to run without a GUI.
-However, this is not the case for other GUI-based network simulation tools.
-Experiments implemented using platforms that are exclusively GUI-based are much harder to automate, since they cannot run in a command-line environment.
-A command-line interface not only helps the process of reproducibility but is required by many reproducibility tools.
-Furthermore, in the process of automating the experiments, we encountered issues using Docker on a Windows system and needed to switch to a Linux based operating system.
-Further, when creating the Docker files, we had to make sure that the images we were using were up to date and maintained, otherwise our environment would not be fully functional.

 # Conclusion {#sec:conclusion}

 Experimental reproducibility is an essential component of scientific research.
 However, unlike other disciplines in the sciences, reproducing experimental results in the field of computer science and engineering has not been part of common practice for a number of reasons.
 This includes the fact that it is a fast evolving field and re-creating the original experimental environment from the ground up is often too complex and sometimes impossible.
 In this paper, we reported our experience using a recently proposed tool called Popper which employs a systematic approach to automating the experimental process, including experimental setup, (re-)execution, data analysis, and visualization.
 We showcase how Popper can be used to facilitate experimental reproducibility in the experimental computer networking domain.
 We hope our work will provide a workflow template to guide network researchers and practitioners towards making experimental reproducibility part of the best practices in the field.

 # References {.unnumbered}